-Lighthouse Bay Drive is a two-way, two-lane access road on the west side of NC 12 that leads to the Bodie Island Lighthouse.
-The characteristics for this roadway are summarized in Table 14.
+Lighthouse Bay Drive (RIP Route #0202) is a two-way, two-lane access road on the west side of NC 12 that leads to the Bodie Island Lighthouse.
+The characteristics of this roadway are summarized in Table 13.

+Table 13

-Table 14 Lighthouse Bay Drive Road Characteristics Source: Cape Hatteras NS staff
+Lighthouse Bay Drive (RIP Route #0202) Road characteristics

+Source: Cape Hatteras NS staff